tomwilkie/cubienetes/README.md

 ### Networking.

-I designated the first Cubieboard as the "master", and set it up to do NAT routing & DNS.
+I designated the first Cubieboard as the "master", and set it up to do NAT routing & DNS as it also has a WiFi adapter.

 ```
 ansible-playbook --inventory-file=inventory --user=root custom-playbooks/networking.yaml